nimishamehta5/kubecon-2025-kagent-demos/audience-interaction/script.md

 Ask the nested agent to help you:

 ```
-What version of kgateway am I running?
+What is the image version of the kgateway controller in the kgateway-system ns?
 ```

 ```